DIY Driftwood Paint Technique for Furniture

 So what is driftwood finish?
 I’m sure you have noticed the driftwood or weathered wood finish on the pages of your latest Restoration Hardware or Pottery Barn catalog.
 Often times their stained furniture looks like distressed beach wood and goes well with farmhouse and coastal home decor.
 See my DIY farmhouse home decor here.

 After some trial and error, I’ve figured out how to paint a driftwood finish on any surface, not just raw wood.
 In other words, whether it’s a dark stained coffee table, a laminate desk or a painted dresser, you can get a Restoration Hardware stain – DIY version!

 Also, If you read my post Why I Don’t Use Chalk Paint, I’m a big fan of using good, old latex on furniture.
 You could probably get a driftwood finish with chalk paint but latex has been around for decades and I’m convinced you can get a more durable faux driftwood finish with less hassle and pay much less.

 Supply List: How to Create a Faux Driftwood Paint Finish

 Satin Latex Paint in Valspar Coastal Villa at Lowe’s*

-Satin Latex in Valspar Harvest Brown at Lowe’s*
+Satin Latex in Sherwin Williams Van Dyke Brown at Lowe’s*

-Valspar Clear Mixing Glaze at Lowe’s – I’ve tried others.
-Get this!
+Valspar Clear Mixing Glaze at Lowe’s – I’ve tried others and this is the best.